vispean/debian-12-lamp/README.md

 - in virtualbox switch the first network adapter of the virtual machine from nat to hostonly (see screenshots --> virtualbox_04 - virtualbox_05)
 - to get the ip address of the guest machine run on the guest machine the following command: `ip addr show` (see screenshots --> virtualmachine_01)
 - open the browser on the host machine
-- enter http://<insert guest ip address>/phpMyAdmin (for example: http://192.168.56.3/phpMyAdmin)
+- enter http://<insert guest ip address>/phpmyadmin (for example: http://192.168.56.3/phpmyadmin)

+# Windows remarks

+- if the host is a windows machine, make sure that you installed virtualbox with admin rights (run the installation exe as administrator; is required for setting up network adapters), otherwise private networks / host-only adapters won't work, aka this provisioning